Li Ye (mathematician): Life

 Li Ye was born in Daxing (now Beijing).
 His father was a secretary to an officer in the Jurchen army.
 Li passed the civil service examination in 1230 at the age of 38, and was administrative prefect of Jun prefecture in Henan province until the Mongol invasion in 1233.
 He then lived in poverty in the mountainous Shanxi province.
 In 1248 he finished his most known work Ceyuan haijing (測圓海鏡, Sea mirror of circle measurements).
 Li then returned to Hebei.

-In 1257 Kublai Khan, grandson of Genghis Khan, ordered Li to give advice on science.
-In 1259 Li completed Yigu yanduan (益古演段, New steps in computation), also a mathematics text.
-After becoming Khan, Kublai twice offered Li government positions, but Li was too old and had ill health.
-In 1264 Li finally accepted a position at the Hanlin Academy, writing official histories.
+In 1257, Kublai Khan, grandson of Genghis Khan, ordered Li to give advice on science.
+In 1259, Li completed Yigu yanduan (益古演段, New steps in computation), also a mathematics text.
+After becoming Khan, Kublai twice offered Li government positions, but Li was too old and in ill health.
+In 1264, Li finally accepted a position at the Hanlin Academy, writing official histories.
 However, he had a political fallout and resigned after a few months, again citing ill health.
 He spent his final years teaching at his home near Feng Lung mountain in Yuan, Hebei.
 Li told his son to burn all of his books except for Sea mirror of circle measurements.
-However, other mathematical and literary texts.